 Journeys on this Train

-Australia’s transcontinental Indian Pacific offers a twice-weekly service in both directions between Perth and Sydney, via Adelaide, across more than 2,704 miles.
+Australia’s transcontinental Indian Pacific offers a twice-weekly service in both directions between Perth and Sydney, via Adelaide, across more than 2,704 miles during peak seasons, and once a week in less busy times.
 Almost 300 miles of it is across the longest straight track in the world, the Nullarbor Plain.
 The journey takes three nights, and our travelers report it’s frequently a very jolly departure, with many Aussies traveling the route, especially around holiday periods.
 In 1849, Australia’s first railway lines were built—but on three different rail gauges.
 The beginnings of modern-day Indian Pacific can be traced to 1917, but the first unbroken journey of the new Indian Pacific departed Sydney Central Station on Feb.
 20, 1970, arriving Perth five days later to a welcoming crowd of 10,000.

 Latest News: Click here for Track 25, our blog, for the latest news on the Indian Pacific and other of our World's Top 25 Trains™.

 In September 2008, the Ghan kicked off a new luxury service, limited to 24 Platinum class cabins.
 The same service is now being offered on select Indian Pacific departures (Wednesday departures from Sydney to Perth; Sunday departures from Perth to Sydney).
+Urgent to note!
+All schedules are subject to change!
 Each Platinum class cabin is 82.5 square feet, including private, en-suite shower, sink and toilet, almost twice the size of the existing Gold Kangaroo service.
 The cabin is converted to lounge area by day, with a moveable table and two ottomans.
 At night, it converts to a double or twin beds; the interior is finished in Tasmanian Myrtle wood.
 Each compartment has full-size shower, vanity with storage space, mirror and oversized panoramic window.

 Our most recent reviewer of the train, checking out the early Platinum cabins for our magazine, The International Railway Traveler, found it wonderful overall.
 "I am sorry to leave... and even sorrier to part from the staff’s excellent care," Phoenix Arrien said in her story. "...The service is one of the best aspects of Platinum class."